FormidableLabs/serverless-jetpack/README.md

 - A `package.json` file defining production and development dependencies.
 - A `yarn.lock` file if using `yarn` or a `package-lock.json` file if using `npm` to lock down and speed up installations.
-- One or more JavaScript source file directories, typically something like `src`
+- One or more JavaScript source file directories, typically something like `src`.

 The TODO_INSERT_NAME leverages this use case and gains a potentially significant speedup by observing that manually pruning development dependencies (as Serverless does) can be much, much slower in practice than using honed, battle-tested tools like `yarn` and `npm` to install just the production dependencies from scratch -- by doing a fresh `yarn|npm install` in a temporary directory, copying over source files and zipping that all up!